robdevops/finbot/README.md

 * Ex-dividend date warnings for your holdings
 * Highly shorted stock warnings for your holdings (AU, US)
 * Discord, Slack and Telegram support
-* For speed and reliability, it uses no uncommon libraries or screen scraping
+* For speed and reliability, it uses no uncommon libraries and minimal screen scraping

 ![screenshot of Slack message](screenshot.png?raw=true "Screenshot of Slack message")